Overview

 products such as ETFs and mutual funds but also takes advantage of the unique

-not limited to, private debt, private real estate and equity, long/short equity and other
+but not limited to, private debt, private real estate and equity, long/short equity and

 Risk of Loss

-Investing involves risk, including the potential loss of principal, and investors are guided
+• Market Risks: Investing involves risk, including the potential loss of principal, and

-individual issuers of the fund’s underlying portfolio securities.
-Such shareholders are also
+stemming from the individual issuers of the fund’s underlying portfolio securities.
+Such

-the fund itself or a broker acting on its behalf.
-The trading price at which a share is
+by the fund itself or a broker acting on its behalf.
+The trading price at which a share

-transacted is equal to a fund’s stated daily per share net asset value (“NAV”), plus any
+is transacted is equal to a fund’s stated daily per share net asset value (“NAV”), plus

-shareholders fees (e.g., sales loads, purchase fees, redemption fees).
-The per share
+any shareholders fees (e.g., sales loads, purchase fees, redemption fees).
+The per

-NAV of a mutual fund is calculated at the end of each business day, although the
+share NAV of a mutual fund is calculated at the end of each business day, although

-actual NAV fluctuates with intraday changes to the market value of the fund’s holdings.
+the actual NAV fluctuates with intraday changes to the market value of the fund’s

-The trading prices of a mutual fund’s shares may differ significantly from the NAV during
+holdings.
+The trading prices of a mutual fund’s shares may differ significantly from the

-periods of market volatility, which may, among other factors, lead to the mutual fund’s
+NAV during periods of market volatility, which may, among other factors, lead to the

 10